11 Perspective Taking Examples for Emotional Intelligence

 4) How do you use perspective taking when you feel emotionally ignored?

-When you don’t feel ignored and realise that the other person’s attention patterns may be influenced by stress, it is an example of emotional intelligence.
+When you don’t feel ignored and realize that the other person’s attention patterns may be influenced by stress, it is an example of emotional intelligence.
 You still ask for connection, but you don’t transform the experience into a worldwide conclusion about your worth, so your request stays clean.

 Asking for what you need without viewing the other person as an enemy is easier when you adopt a perspective.

-Which perspective taking examples show emotional intelligence at work?
+Which perspective-taking examples show emotional intelligence at work?

 Instead of assuming personality flaws, perspective-taking examples at work manifest as reading incentives and limits.
-You search for blind spots that may be influencing behaviour, and you respond in ways that increase openness and reduce conflict.
+You search for blind spots that may be influencing behavior, and you respond in ways that increase openness and reduce conflict.

 5) What does perspective taking look like with a defensive coworker?